 And finally, the company has further added to its list of Halal wines, with the well-known Spanish non-alcoholic Tautila, which, though not as sweet as Pierre Zero, is more robust in its taste, and comes in red, white, sparkling white, and rosé.

 This expansion is, in fact, part of Azanti’s introduction of a third category line comprising of premium non-alcoholic beverages which are not only lower in calories and sugar, but also differ from soda and wines in terms of their price point.

-What’s more, since these are designed to be paired up with certain meals, Azanti has trained its staff members to help customers, as part of its aim at educating consumers on the versatility of Halal wines, make the perfect choice in this regard.
+What’s more, since these are designed to be paired with certain meals, Azanti has trained its staff members, as part of its aim at educating consumers on the versatility of Halal wines, to help customers make the perfect choice in this regard.

-Hence, given the variety and quality of Azanti’s beverage, they make for great gifts for any occasion, be it an informal invite to a friend’s house for dinner or a more glamorous event such as the upcoming celebration of Eid.
+Given the variety and quality of Azanti’s beverage, therefore, they make for great gifts for any occasion, be it an informal invite to a friend’s house for dinner or a more glamorous event such as the upcoming celebration of Eid.

 To be partnering with Azanti is great for me, because I can really push an alternative to drinking alcohol… – Former British GT Champion James Gornall

 Changing social dynamics and related habits also create problems that require appropriate solutions.
 Only last month, for example, the English Football Association (FA) announced that all “winning teams will be awarded with non-alcoholic ‘Champagne’ for their celebrations” to ensure inclusivity of players from different backgrounds and ages.

 But what of the dilemma faced by players sensitive against being associated with alcohol companies involved in the industry?